Joana625/hello-world/README.md

 # hello-world
 Introduction
 My name is Joana de Carvalho Baptista.
-I am doing a course in Data Science.
+I am doing a course in Data Science with Coursera.